 During the year ended September 30, 2014, the Agency entered into a contract with the Metropolitan Government of Nashville and Davidson County to provide technical and management assistance services to the Metro Housing Trust Fund Commission.
 The contract term extends for 60 months and may be extended by contract amendment.
-The total amount of the contract has an estimated value of \$618,000 and shall be paid monthly as work is completed and approved by the Metro Housing Trust Fund Commission.
-Revenue pertaining to the contact amounted to \$123,000 in 2016 (\$120,000 in 2015).
+The total amount of the contract had an estimated value of \$618,000 and was paid monthly as work is completed and approved by the Metro Housing Trust Fund Commission.
+Revenue pertaining to the contact amounted to \$123,000 in 2016.
 The contract was canceled in December 2016 at the Agency's election.